Colleges by Location

 In summary, Lafayette College offers an excellent liberal arts education that combines academic rigor with a supportive community and vibrant campus life.
 With a focus on personal growth, critical thinking, and ethical leadership, Lafayette prepares students for success in their chosen careers while nurturing their intellectual curiosity and commitment to social responsibility.

-Located in Easton, PA and set in a suburban environment, Lafayette College is a private four-year college.
+Lafayette College is a private four-year college located in Easton, PA.
 This academic institution uses a semester-based calendar.
 It has an acceptance rate of 31%.
-The freshman retention rate at Lafayette College is 92% and the six-year graduation rate is 88%.
+The freshman retention rate at Lafayette College is 90% and the six-year graduation rate is 88%.

-The freshmen application deadline for this school is January 15.
-The transfer application deadline is May 1.
+For freshmen, the application deadline for this school is January 15.
+For transfer students, the application deadline is May 1.

 Quick Facts